Frequently asked questions

 What if I notice a transit’s effects before or after the date range provided in my report?

-We generally use an orb of 1 degree, meaning we’ll tell you about a transit only when it’s at peak influence.
+I generally use an orb of 1 degree to avoid too much repetition, meaning I’ll tell you about a transit only when it’s at peak influence.
 You might very well notice its effects for longer.

 How come I see the same transit cropping up multiple times?